pywbem/pywbemtools/docs/introduction.rst

 suppressed by default.
 They can be shown for example in any of these ways:

-* by invoking pywbemcl with the environment variable:
+* by invoking pywbemcli with the environment variable:

   ``PYTHONWARNINGS=default``